HoduRe/Warp-Syndrome/README.md

 	F3: Starts from the beginning of the level
 	F4: Changes to the next level
 	F5: Saves the current state
-	F6: Loads the previous state
+	F6: Loads the previous state (since the maps are so big, there may be a slight delay if the save was at a different map)
 	F9: Show / unshow colliders
 	F10: Activate / deactivate God Mode